FRProductions/RhinoVideoANE/README.md

 Installation
 ---------

-The ANE binary file is located at `bin\com.rhino.ane.NativeVideo.ane'.
+The ANE binary file is located at `bin\com.rhino.ane.NativeVideo.ane`.

-Native Extension ID is `com.rhino.ane.NativeVideo`.
+The ANE ID is `com.rhino.ane.NativeVideo`.

 Usage